pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 - stop BEFORE truncation;
 - explicitly state that output would exceed limits and continuation is required;
-- ask to continue in multiple parts;
+- ask the user to confirm continuation in multiple parts;
-- continue producing remaining parts in additional messages after user confirmation.
+- continue producing remaining parts only after user confirmation.

 The LLM MUST NOT: